 Nagaregaki on Day 7 (July 14, 16:00 - 17:00)

 The second nagaregaki to prepare for oi-yamakasa on the last day.

-By the sound of a big Japanese drum, each yamakasa float heads to Kushida Shrine.
-After they have arrived at Kushida Shrine, the kakite run their fastest through the 5km of oi-yamakasa course.
+Accompanied by the sound of Japanese drums, each yamakasa float heads to Kushida Shrine.
+After they have arrived at Kushida Shrine, the kakite run their fastest through the 5 km of the oi-yamakasa course.

 You can watch the Hakata Gion Yamakasa around Kushida Shrine.
 Our recommendation is to go from Hakata Station, the closest train station to Kushida Shrine.

-Taking the Nozomi shinkansen toward Hakata from Tokyo Station; you can get to Hakata Station without transferring.
+Taking the Nozomi bullet train (shinkansen) toward Hakata from Tokyo Station, you can get to Hakata Station without transferring.
 It takes about five hours, and the fare is 21,810 yen for a non-reserved seat.
-It is a short 15 minute walk from Hakata Station to Kushida Shrine.
+It is a short 15-minute walk from Hakata Station to Kushida Shrine.